 ‘Dyad’ means two and so the basic dyad is about two people relating.
 However, the formal dyad was thought up by Ava Berner in the 1950s to give people an economical way to access the therapeutic work being done by her and her husband, Charles Berner.
 The dyad is the basic building block for Mind Clearing and the Enlightenment Intensive.

 The dyad form creates a safe, simple space in which two people can communicate on the topic of their choice.
 This might seem pretty basic, but when does it actually happen in life that someone will sit and listen attentively to you for 5 minutes without interruption or judgement?
 The value of being heard and of learning to receive can be a life-changer.

 - The relief of being unconditionally heard

-- Learning the value of non-judgmental receiving of another person
+- Learning the value of receiving another person in a non-judgemental way

 - Discharge of emotion around problem areas and relationships

 - An improvement in your ability to relate

 - The dyad fosters love in the honouring that takes place when two people set out to hear and respect one another

 - The dyad enables truth to be spoken which helps you live more from yourself